Request Request an Appointment Call Call Us Map View Map

 • Special Offers: Currently, you can take advantage of our $39 limited emergency exam and X-ray deal.
 We can confirm what’s happening inside your mouth without breaking the bank!

-How to Prevent Dental Emergencies
+Keys to Preventing Dental Emergencies

-Most dental emergencies can be avoided when you practice daily oral care and make routine visits to our dental office for cleanings and checkups.
-These steps alone can make a big difference in avoiding the majority of dental conditions, including tooth decay, gum disease, and oral infections.
-Of course, if you participate in contact sports, it’s crucial that you have a custom-made sportsguard for optimal protection.
-Furthermore, you should never use your teeth to open packages, bottles or perform any task that is better suited for a tool.
+Most dental emergencies can be avoided when you implement good oral hygiene habits, like making routine visits to our dental office for teeth cleanings and dental checkups.
+Steps like this can make a big difference in avoiding the majority of dental conditions, including tooth decay, gum disease, and oral infections.
+For more best practices we encourage our patients to implement to avoid a sudden dental injury, read on!

-Dental Emergency FAQ’s
+Dental Emergency FAQs

 When a dental emergency occurs, a thousand questions come to mind.
 When should you go to the dentist’s office vs. the ER?
 How can you treat symptoms until your appointment?
 At Moulton Dentistry of Hoover, we do our best to take the stress out of sudden dental injuries by offering same-day appointments and a comprehensive array of services at one convenient location.
 If you are worried about what to do in an emergency situation, we’ve listed a few frequently asked questions below.